Mohitkumar6122/Drugs-Recommendation/pull_request_template.md

-# please take some beginner tutorials before jumping into the colabs
+## Ignore mounting of drive into colabs if not working on it.
-# ignore mounting of drive into colabs if not working on it.
+## Please checkout the code before opening up a PR and specify all the changes/improvements mad eto the code :)